 Reunion dinner time!
-This is the day that most Chinese families in Singapore will gather to have dinner together.
+This is the day that most Chinese families in Singapore will gather to have the traditional reunion dinner.
 Some families keep it a small home-cooked affair – My family tradition is steamboat or hotpot with immediate family members, while others have a full-blown many-course meal at a Chinese restaurant with their extended families.

 For visitors to Singapore, you actually might want to avoid eating at Chinese restaurants during this period because not only they will be packed full of Singaporean families, many restaurants only offer set meal menus (no a la carte menu) which tends to be more expensive, so those on a budget might want to take note.
 Getting a table may also be challenging because of high demand – make an early reservation at popular spots if you want to soak in the atmosphere!
 Certain Chinese hawker stalls may also be closed early or for an extended period from this day.

-There is a tradition in Singapore of tossing Yu Sheng (literally translated: Raw Fish), which consists of a large plate of raw fish, with various grated vegetables, several sweet sauces and crispy crackers.
+There is a tradition in Singapore of tossing Yu Sheng 魚生 (literally translated as Raw Fish), which consists of a large plate of raw fish, with various grated vegetables, several sweet sauces and crispy crackers.

 The preparation of the dish before everyone eats it is called Lohei and is a bit of a performance:

-- A designated person (or the server) pours each individual ingredient into the main plate, reciting a litany of Chinese well wishes which are symbolised by the ingredients that is being added
+- A designated person (or the server) pours each individual ingredient into the main plate, reciting a litany of Chinese well-wishes which are symbolised by the ingredients that are being added

 - When all the ingredients are added into the dish, everyone at the table then sticks their chopsticks into the dish and tosses it around to mix it together, all the while shouting their own greetings and wishes for the new year.
 As the point is to toss the food as high as you can (the belief is higher tosses means better luck) you can imagine that it is a rather messy affair with half the food ending up on the floor at the end of it!